cmhsu2012/RR3/README.md

 To use load RR3_main.sage.
 The function has five inputs...

-1. RR3_main_program: This is the main program file that should be executed in Sage.
-You choose your ell_1 value in this file.
+The full mode --

-2. RR3_initial_setup: This implements the algorithms in Section 3.1.
+1. initial_setup.sage: This implements the algorithms in Section 3.1.

-3. RR3_functions: This implements the functions used throughout Sections 3.2 to 3.5.
+2. functions.sage: This implements the functions used throughout Sections 3.2 to 3.5.

+3. Qz_extensions.sage:

-4. RR3_Kolyvagin_setup: This implements the algorithms in Section 3.2.
+4. Kolyvagin_setup.sage: This implements the algorithms in Section 3.2.

-5. RR3_a1_side: This implements the algorithms in Section 3.3.
+5. a1_side.sage: This implements the algorithms in Section 3.3.

+6. a1_p_splitting.sage

-6. RR3_b2_side: This implements the algorithms in Section 3.4 and 3.5.
+7. b2_prelim.sage: This implements the algorithms in Section 3.4 and 3.5.

+8. b2_side.sage

+The Ell1 mode initial_setup_ell1.sage